Starlight220/Starlight220/README.md

 I'm a developer who thinks that functional programming and lambdas are cool, and tries to avoid [cargo cult programming](https://en.wikipedia.org/wiki/Cargo_cult_programming).
 I'm mostly self-taught, supplemented by courses at the Open University of Israel.
 I've also learned a lot by regularly contributing to open-source, and I'm always happy to learn more!

-I'm passionate about robotics - I'm currently the Lead Programmer for [FRC (FIRST Robotics Competition)](https://www.firstinspires.org/robotics/frc) team [#6738 Excalibur](https://github.com/excaliburfrc).
+I'm passionate about robotics - I'm now part of the [WPILib](https://github.com/wpilibsuite) organization, which is responsible for maintaining the toolsuite for the [FRC (FIRST Robotics Competition)](https://www.firstinspires.org/robotics/frc), after being the Lead Programmer of FRC team [#6738 Excalibur](https://github.com/excaliburfrc) for two years.
 I'm also interested in DevOps, and experienced in Gradle and GitHub Actions.

 ### Languages, Tools, and Frameworks
 ![Kotlin](https://img.shields.io/badge/kotlin-A97BFF.svg?style=for-the-badge&logo=kotlin&logoColor=white)